"Soon the law". What it is and where it already exists - breaking latest news - Breaking Latest News

-I am not my tumor the slogan that summarizes the legal concept.
-In Italy, but also in many other countries, it still happens today that when signing an employment relationship, an insurance policy, a financial contract with a bank, people are asked if they have had cancer.
-A clause that ends up imposing more onerous conditions or discrimination to those who have already suffered from serious illnesses but recovered.
-The oncological porthole therefore the right of the former patient to Do not reveal information about your health history or (seen from the other side) the prohibition to investigate this aspect of the private sphere.
+“I’m not my cancer” is the slogan that summarizes the legal concept.
+In Italy but also in many other countries it still happens today that when signing an employment relationship, an insurance policy, a financial contract with a bank, people are asked if they have been sick with cancer.
+A clause that ends up imposing more onerous conditions or discrimination to those who have already suffered from serious illnesses but have recovered.
+The «oncological oblivion» is therefore the right of the former patient to Do not reveal information about your health history or (seen from the other side) the prohibition to investigate this aspect of the private sphere.

 * Where does this type of law already exist?